Drop Shot Rig

 structures.
 These rigs allow for the bait to be more visible to the

-rigs that may otherwise cause the bait to be hidden amongst
+fish, whereas some of the other types of fishing rigs can cause the bait to be hidden amongst the underwater brush.

 A nice aspect with a drop shot rig is that you can use a